When I initially tested the combat screen layout of my app I used extremely basic tiles in which walls and doors took up entire tiles.

 This lead to my first piece of constructive criticism upon the very first showing of the screen to others: “the hallways are too narrow it looks cramped and unrealistic”.

-While it wouldn’t actually free up more space for the player to walk upon as the tiles containing walls would still count as walls however the thinner walls bordered by seemingly open space would create the appearance of wider hallways and thus more “realistic” maps.
+While it wouldn’t actually free up more space for the player to walk upon (as the tiles containing walls would still count as walls) the thinner walls bordered by seemingly open space would create the appearance of wider hallways and thus more “realistic” maps.

 This being my first experience in video game development you can understand why I was taken by surprise by the amount of tiles required for a simple display such as this.

 Such as a full wall on the left, right, top or bottom of the tile, then two of these walls coming together in a corner and finally half a wall forming a cube in one of the corners of the tile.

-Still work to be done on the layout of the combat screen for various sizes of phone screens. hopefully I can squeeze out some more space for the “story/atmosphere text here” box so the user will have an easier time scrolling through and reading it.
+There’s still a lot of work to be done on the layout of the combat screen for various sizes of phone screens.